cherylws/johndmulhausen.github.io/distribute/latest/concepts/publish-outside-store.md

 You can distribute your app outside the Oculus platform by a method known as "sideloading".
 To run such apps, users must enable Unknown Sources in the Settings menu of the Oculus app.
 See [Games and Apps From Unknown Sources](https://support.oculus.com/878170922281071).

 Such builds are not updated through our platform.
 They do not appear in anyone's Oculus Home Libraries or have access to any other Oculus features or services.

-Note: Off-platform builds must still meet our SDK license requirements.
-In particular, all reserved functions called out in the SDK license, such as home button functionality and menu operation, must be respected.